MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsIPPhonePolicy.md

 ### -SignInMode
 Determines the sign in mode for the device when signing in to Teams.
 Possible Values:
-- UserSignIn: Enables the individual user's Teams experience on the phone
+- 'UserSignIn: Enables the individual user's Teams experience on the phone'
-- CommonAreaPhoneSignIn: Enables a Common Area Phone experience on the phone
+- 'CommonAreaPhoneSignIn: Enables a Common Area Phone experience on the phone'
-- MeetingSignIn: Enables the meeting/conference room experience on the phone
+- 'MeetingSignIn: Enables the meeting/conference room experience on the phone'

 ```yaml
 Type: Object